 So your man is sophisticated enough that he knows the difference between dressing up and just getting dressed.
 A timepiece for this type of man needs the same consideration.

-The Rolex Oyster Perpetual 34 is a classic and faultless in every way.
+The Rolex Datejust 41 is a classic.
+It will be to your husband, what your engagement ring is to you.
 You’ll be hard pushed to find someone who doesn’t like it and it’s a sure-fire winner.

 The Emporio Armani Chronograph Mesh watch is a great choice.
 Despite the large face and dials, it is far from chunky with the slimline mesh bracelet and round face.